dslab-epfl/nfos-experiments/README.md

 nfos-exp-results:
 improve-scalability  mem-footprint  microbenchmark  profile  throughput

-# Results for Sec 5.4, Figure 5
+# Results for Sec 5.3, Figure 5
 # First column is the number of (worker) cores, second column is the throughput in mpps
 nfos-exp-results/throughput:
 bridge.nfos  bridge.vpp  ei-nat.nfos  ei-nat.vpp  fw.nfos  maglev.nfos  maglev.vpp

-# Results for Sec 5.3, Figure 4
+# Results for Sec 5.3, Figure 6(a)
 # First column is the number of (worker) cores, second column is the throughput in mpps
 nfos-exp-results/microbenchmark:
 READ_ONLY-zipf0  READ_ONLY-zipf0.99  WRITE_PER_PACKET-zipf0  WRITE_PER_PACKET-zipf0.99

-# Results for Sec 3.6 & 5.5, Figure 2 & 6 in the submission.
+# Results for Sec 4.8 & 5.4, Figure 4 & 8 in the submission.
 # First column is the number of (worker) cores, second column is the throughput in mpps
 nfos-exp-results/improve-scalability:
 bridge.0s  bridge.1s  fw-nat.53ip  fw-nat.55ip  fw-nat.57ip

-# Results for Sec 3.6 & 5.5, Listing 3 & 4
+# NF scalability profiles mentioned in Sec 4.8 & 5.4
 nfos-exp-results/profile:
 bridge.profile.0s  bridge.profile.1s  fw-nat.profile.53ip

-# Results for Sec 5.6
+# NF memory footprint results mentioned in Sec 5.3
 # First column is the number of (worker) cores, second column is the memory footprint in MB
 nfos-exp-results/mem-footprint:
 bridge.mem  ei-nat.mem  fw.mem  maglev.mem